“Everything must be made as simple as possible. But not simpler.”

 My top clients have gotten great results from doing paid Google ads.
 Some have also used Facebook ads with great success.

-Now that we’ve got a landing page with enticing free gift, email autoresponders set up, and traffic…the next step is to look at your sales page copy.
+After you’ve set up a landing page with enticing free gift, email autoresponders, and traffic…the next step is to look closely at your sales page copy.

 This is where you sell and make money.